 Per Dinsdale, the Loch was an isolated locale prior to highway blasting in the early '30s which provoked Nessie and also brought witnesses to the lakeside.
 Foundational writers Rupert T. Gould and Constance Whyte are trotted out as serious researchers setting the stage for the "modern" '70s investigations which are going to yield rock solid proof any day now.
 Skeptical writer Ronald Binns has shown how the Loch was actually a popular tourist destination all through the 1800s, without any attendant monster legend prior to the '30s.
 His Decline and Fall of the Loch Ness Monster (2019) is another essential text for reinterpreting the classic Ness legend.
 But back in 1974, Dinsdale was positive that cutting edge tech like sonar and autogyros would expose the monster - wait a minute, we know all about the sonar and Rines' underwater photos, but autogyros?
 Yes!
 Dinsdale details how pilot Ken Wallis flew his one man gyrocopter over the Loch taking gorgeous large format photos ... no monster, unfortunately, but Dinsdale says the pics were spectacular anyways.
 Wallis also gave his chopper and flying talents to the Bond entry You Only Live Twice back in 1967, another subject perfect for Target readers.

 The irascible Frank Searle gets a brief but fair review of his monster watching action, stationed in a van by the lakeside.
-A decade later, Searle would be the main suspect in an attempted firebombing of a Loch Ness Monster Project vessel in 1983!
+A decade later in 1983, Searle would be the main suspect in an attempted firebombing of a Loch Ness Monster Project vessel!
 Searle also started shilling obvious hoax photos to the tabloids around 1973, and perhaps Dinsdale would revise his opinion in later years.

 Dinsdale makes a lot out of the 1972 Rines "flipper" photos, touched up beyond recognition from their original grainy nothing images.
 The infamous "surgeon's photo" is defended, because it may look primitive, but, Dinsdale claims, we should keep in mind that photography was a primitive art form in the '30s!
 This is ridiculous on the face of it and an unfortunate example of the special pleading that undergirds the Loch Ness Monster legend.
 Still, this title is an enjoyable snapshot of an era, and benefits from Dinsdale's affable prose and clean cut image.
 There's no railing against scientific elites here, no bitter recriminations, just some classic midcentury scientific positivist faith.
 It's fun!
 Dinsdale warns potential monster hunting teenagers to be careful around the Loch, and take water safety seriously.
 Hear, hear!
 He ends with an abrupt chapter on Morag of Loch Morar, another potential lake monster.
 Unlike Loch Ness, Morar is privately owned, and Dinsdale believes this may have given Morag some solace and privacy.
 It also leads into the most famous Morag story, as a couple of deer poachers in a dingy claim they were attacked by Morag and broke an oar defending themselves!
 Dinsdale quotes a completely invented Scottish lay about Morag, and that's all she wrote: